jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 ## (`changeunitownership` | `cuo`) `<PlayerId>`
 #### Description:
 Changes ownership of the selected unit(s).
->Note: 0 is neutral, which cannot be selected once owership have changed.
+>Note: 0 is neutral, which cannot be selected once ownership have changed.

 #### Parameters:
     <PlayerId>